leonceaklin/real-turtle/README.md

 ```

 #### With a helper
 If you are a JavaScript beginner who wants to get started quickly, a helper is recommended.
 It creates a RealTurtle instance with predefined options and makes it acessible through a global turtle variable.
-All you need to provide is an HTML-Element with the id `#real-turtle`
+All you need to provide is an HTML-Element with the ID `#real-turtle`

 > Note: The helper is only recommended for simple use cases such as playgrounds.